 Behavioral interviews

 These are the most common format across industries.
 The interviewer asks about past experiences to predict future behavior.
 "Tell me about a time when..." is the signature opening.
 Your weapon is the STAR method (detailed below).
 Prepare 8-10 stories that cover common themes: leadership, conflict, failure, collaboration, initiative, and communication.
-Each story should be adaptable to multiple questions.
+Each story should be adaptable to multiple questions -- a single story about leading a product launch under pressure can answer questions about leadership, time management, stakeholder alignment, and handling ambiguity.

 Case study interviews